NeovisionSAS/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/analytics.md

 The tables in the **Annotations** and **Events** tabs support:
 1. Exporting the data: select ![Export button](/images/export-button.svg) button.

-   {{% alert title="Note" color="primary" %}}
-   Visible columns do not affect the file with exported data.
+   > **Note:** visible columns do not affect the file with exported data.
-   It always contains the complete table with all columns and rows.
+   > It always contains the complete table with all columns and rows.
-   {{% /alert %}}

 1. Filtering entries by a custom rule: select **Filter**, and set filtering criteria.
    To learn more about how to set a filter, refer to the **{{< ilink "/docs/manual/advanced/filter" "Filter" >}}** article.